user9999Mods/FoodExpansionFixes/README.md

 # FoodExpansionFixes
-Fixes mods which extend vanilla mob classes dropping items that don't make sense (eg. camel drops horse meat)
+For 1.7.10, might work on other versions but untested Fixes mods which extend vanilla mob classes dropping items that don't make sense (eg. camel drops horse meat)

 ## Building from source